 - こっくり – zzzz

-You learned all the onomatopoeias!
-If you want to learn more Japanese, keep following our website and sharing with your friends.
+You have learned all the onomatopoeias!
+If you want to learn more Japanese, keep following our site and sharing with friends.